 Paul Ferraro is a Bloomberg Distinguished Professor with joint appointments in the Department of Environmental Health and Engineering and the Carey Business School.
-He is known for his research on human behavior and on the design and estimation of impacts of environmental programs.
+He is known for his research on behavioral economics and the design and estimation of impacts of environmental programs.

 Ferraro’s work has led to the development of evidence-based programs that tackle some of society’s most pressing problems.
 His research has helped determine how societies can best address clean water scarcity, quantified the impacts of environmental regulations on the poor, and improved the effectiveness of conservation programs.
 He is currently collaborating with natural and physical scientists to elucidate causal relationships in ecological and hydrological systems.

 His awards include an EPA STAR fellowship, Bellagio Fellowship, Provost’s Faculty Fellow Award, Fulbright Scholarship, and a Cozzarelli Prize from the National Academy of Sciences.
-He also served as a Distinguished Scholar-Lecturer for the National Socio-Environmental Synthesis Center and the University of Cambridge’s Humanitas Visiting Professor in Sustainability Studies.
+He also served as a Distinguished Scholar-Lecturer for the National Socio-Environmental Synthesis Center in 2017.
+During the 2015-2016 academic year, Ferraro worked at the University of Cambridge as a Humanitas Visiting Professor in Sustainability Studies.

 Ferraro earned an undergraduate and master’s degree from Duke University in 1990 and 1994, respectively.
 He graduated from Cornell University with a PhD in 2001.
 Prior to joining Johns Hopkins in 2015, he was a Regents’ Professor in the Economics department at Georgia State University.